interrogator/corpkit/README.md

 #### `editor()`

-* Remove, keep or merge interrogation results or subcorpora using indices, words or Regular Expressions (see below)
+* Remove, keep or merge interrogation results or subcorpora using indices, words or regular expressions (see below)
 * Sort results by name or total frequency
 * Use linear regression to figure out the trajectories of results, and sort by the most increasing, decreasing or static values
 * Show the *p*-value for linear regression slopes, or exclude results above *p*